 Here are my qualifications:

-Physician Buyers: As your Realtor®, I am committed to finding you and your family your special home in Washington, DC – while making your move as smooth as possible.
+As your Realtor®, I am committed to finding you and your family your special home in Washington, DC or surrounding Maryland – while making your move as smooth as possible.

 A conventional home loan is the most common type of mortgage.
 It’s what most of your friends and neighbors probably have.
 A conventional loan has a few requirements for borrowers.